tomaszwiezik/restest/README.md

 node myscript.mjs
 ```

-If the script fails, the error message is written to the error and error code is returned:
+If the script fails, the error message is written to the error output and the error code 1 is returned:
 ```
 node <myscript>.mjs
 IF ERRORLEVEL 1 ECHO Script executed wiht error